-Network layer operates by using a layer two implementation, however, each layer two network has a limited size (the broadcast domain).
-This represents how far can a communication can reach by using only the layer two and nothing else.
+The network layer (layer three) operates by using existing layer two implementations; however, each layer two network has a limited extent (the broadcast domain).
+This represents how far can a communication reach by using only the layer two and nothing else.

-To go beyond the layer two network limits, devices called routers operate at the layer three, they use the internet protocol to transfer data from one layer two network to another layer two network.
+To go beyond the layer two network limits, devices called routers operate at the layer three, they operate by transferring layer three packets from one layer two network to another layer two network.